 I installed a grey dash pad & parchment armrests from Classic Parts.

-I will put in black nylon loop carpet from Auto Custom Carpets, This is available from several vendors, and I used Early Classic.
+I put in black nylon loop carpet from Auto Custom Carpets, This is available from several vendors, and I used Early Classic.

 I liked the look of the original dash, but I wanted to make some changes.
 The original dash only had a speedometer and fuel gauge.
 There was an option that added an ammeter, water temperature, and oil pressure gauges - this came standard on the "CST" trim level.
 The optional gauge panel still left a large hole in the middle of the panel.
 I wanted a voltmeter instead of an ammeter, and I wanted to add an Air/Fuel ratio gauge.
 So I decided to fit aftermarket gauges that followed the factory layout.

 I got a new factory dash bezel, and put a panel over it from Front Panel Express with cutouts for the gauges and indicator lights.
 Since the dash has an irregular outside shape, I started with a CAD file for the outline - Draw1A.dxf.
 I then took that outline and used software from Front Panel Express to make cutouts for the dash items - DashSpeedHutB.fpd.
 I found indicator lights for the turn signals and high beam lights intended for a Ford Cobra.
 I got gauges from SpeedHut.
 The speedometer and tachometer are 4" diameter, and the speedometer is a GPS unit.
-The GPS antenna is very small and will sit under the dash near a plastic defrost vent to get a good signal.
+The GPS antenna is small and sits under the dash near a plastic defrost vent to get a good signal.
 The other gauges are 2 5/8" diameter with a 90 degree sweep, come with very good sending units, and have built in warning lights that can be programmed to come on when the readings are too low or high.

 The original radio was an AM radio, but it did not work when I bought the truck.
 This was replaced with a Model One radio from Retrosound.
 The radio looks like an old radio with knobs, but it has a USB connector for music files, or it can connect with a 1/8" inch jack to an MP3 player or smartphone.
 The Retrosound Model One is an older model and is not made by Retrosound any more, but there are similar newer models that include a Bluetooth connection.